 A Dream of Red Mansions

 This piece was a commissioned work, which was world-premiered in Kyoto, Japan on April 24, 1999, performed by Motoko Fujiie (violin), Daisuke Suzuki (guitar), and Nobuaki Nakata (double bass).
 On August 8, 2000 it was selected by the 21st Conference of the Asian Composers League in Yokohama, Japan and performed by Yukiko Teraoka (violin), Norio Satoh (guitar), and Koji Akaike (double bass).
-On August 30, 2005 it was performed at the Kaohsiung Music Hall by Mang-Lin Hsiao (violin), Keishi Sumi (guitar), and Yong-Pei Pan (double bass).
+Later performances include Nov.
+24, 2000 at the Kaohsiung Recital Hall, Kaohsiung, Taiwan, by Andrii Didorenko (violin), Shan-Yang Wang (guitar), and Shin-Sao Chen (double bass); August 30, 2005 at the Kaohsiung Music Hall, Taiwan, by Mang-Lin Hsiao (violin), Keishi Sumi (guitar), and Yong-Pei Pan (double bass); November 9, 2011 at the National Concert Hall in Taipei by Pu Feng (violin), Meng-Feng Su (guitar), and Hsiao-Yen Cheng (double bass).

 Program notes